-How to teach vocabulary: translanguaging & semantic maps
+How to teach vocabulary: translanguaging and semantic maps

 If you are teaching English in a bilingual or multilingual classroom, how to teach vocabulary is probably one of your biggest conundrums.
 Whilst it may not be your primary focus each lesson, you will no doubt be aware that every lesson, students will be learning new language incidentally.
 So it’s worth getting students in to good learning habits.
 With a few relatively simple steps, you can create an environment that ensures retention of language is long term, understanding is nuanced and students are encouraged to take responsibility for developing their own vocabulary.

 Perhaps the key thing to note is the value of translanguaging in learning new vocabulary in a target language.
 Professor Ofelia García of the Graduate Center of the City University of New York is a key proponent of translanguaging and she defines it as follows:

 “… the deployment of a speaker’s full linguistic repertoire without regard for watchful adherence to the socially and politically defined boundaries of named (and usually national and state) languages.”

 In a classroom, this means that a student’s first language is used as means to learn the second (or third…or fourth.)
 One effective way of using translanguaging when teaching new vocab is to ask students to draw ‘semantic maps.’